Montrail Mountain Masochist III Review Facts

 The Montrail Mountain Masochist III weighs in at about 12 ounces for the men's version.
 The shoe is slightly heavier than the previous version.
 Many reviewers commented that they found the shoe a bit heavy but even those who complained about the additional weight felt that it was a good trade-off for superior protection on rugged trails.
 This is not a minimalist shoe and it's not pretending to be one.
 The Mountain Masochist III is meant to deliver a stable, comfortable, protected ride on tough trails for runners and hikers alike.

 The Montrail Mountain Masochist III features an open mesh upper made of synthetic materials.
 Montrail has removed quite a few of the overlays and the result is a much more breathable upper.
 It still manages to keep out unwanted trail debris, though.
 The interior of the shoe features a removable sock

-versions are colored similarly.
-Both offer subdued tones perfect for hiding dirt building after messy runs offroad.
+are colored similarly.
+Both offer subdued tones perfect for hiding dirt building up after messy runs offroad.
 The third version of the Mountain Masochist still looks fit for all types of trail conditions.